p1tonidze/azure_task_19_deploy_web_app/README.md

 1. Clone task repository;

-2. Make sure you completed the steps, described in the Prerequisites section;
+2. Make sure you completed the steps described in the Prerequisites section;

 3. Complete the task described in the Requirements section;